Skip to main content

 Democratic mayors vow resistance to federal deployment

-Trump federalized 2,000 California National Guard troops in June 2025 without Governor Newsom's consent, citing 10 U.S.C. § 12406 (1903) rather than the well-known Insurrection Act to avoid political firestorm.
-Federal Judge Charles BreyerJudge Charles Breyer ruled this violated the statute, but the Ninth Circuit overturned using 'extremely deferential' review of presidential emergency claims.
+Trump federalized 4,000 California National Guard troops in Jun.
+2025 without Governor Newsom's consent, citing 10 U.S.C. § 12406 (1903) rather than the well-known Insurrection Act.
+Federal Judge Charles BreyerJudge Charles Breyer ruled this violated the Posse Comitatus Act in Sep.
+2025.
+The Ninth Circuit initially stayed Breyer's order using 'extremely deferential' review of presidential emergency claims, but Trump ultimately withdrew troops in Dec.
+2025 after losing a related Supreme Court case from Illinois.

 Six Republican governors voluntarily sent over 1,200 National Guard troops to Washington D.C. at Trump's request, with federal taxpayers funding the deployment while Trump simultaneously threatens to federalize Democratic governors' National Guards against their will.
 South Carolina Governor Henry McMaster confirmed 'the federal government will pay for the deployment.'